Louvre Museum shuts for day as guards protest pickpockets

 Paris police regularly patrol the city's most crowded tourist sites, such as the Eiffel Tower and the Louvre.

-But thieves who often operate in organized gangs are a constant frustration for authorities as they are easily able to exploit tourists and can lose themselves in crowds.
+But thieves who often operate in organised gangs are a constant frustration for authorities as they are easily able to exploit tourists and can lose themselves in crowds.

 Many of those arrested do not hold French nationality or are minors, complicating judicial pursuit.